 Tooth Colored Fillings

 A crown is a “cap” cemented onto an existing tooth that usually covers the portion of the tooth above the gum line.
 In effect, the crown becomes the tooth’s new outer surface.
-White crowns are made of white powdered ceramic material.
-White crowns are most often preferred on the front teeth because they mimic the translucency of natural teeth.
+Our white crowns are made of high impact, biocompatible, hybrid resin polymer.
+They are Bis-GMA free.
+Due to their esthetic nature, these crowns are an option for patients that need a cap on their back teeth.
+If a patient has a history or grinding their teeth, loss of space in between their teeth or a space maintainer needs to be anchored onto the tooth with the crown, this type of crown is contraindicated.

 Stainless Steel Crowns